fusilero/balistica/CONTRIBUTING.md

 As always please file any and all [bugs](https://github.com/steveno/balistica/issues?state=open).

 ## Coding Style
-I have my own coding style
-and I'd prefer to try to mimic it as much as possible.
+I have my own coding style and I'd prefer to try to mimic it as much as possible.
 Here the highlights:
  1. Always use tabs
  2. No trailing spaces
  3. Always use UNIX line endings

-SAMPLE **if .. then** statement
+**if .. then .. else**
 ``` Vala
 if (test == 1) {
  return 1;